vivienyuwenchen/SoftDes-Final-Project/README.md

 Inorder to run this program you will need to download the following libarabries:matplotlib, numpy, sys, flask and pickle.
 Onto your lokal machine.
 This can be done py typng the following messages into your comand line.

 pip install matplotlib

 pip install numpy

 pip install sys

 pip install flask

 pip install pickle

 ### Installing

-Ti incstall the pokerbot siimply clone the github repository and run the file control.py.
+To install the PokerBot siimply clone the github repository and run the file control.py.
 The game will imidiatly start you playing against the bot.

 ## Website